-Fon is used on public and private radio and TV stations in Benin, and also in adult education and literacy programs.
+Fon is used in schools, administration, religious services, business and newspapers, and on radio and TV stations in Benin.
+It is also used in adult education and literacy programs.

 Fon has two tones: high and low.
 The high tone can be marked with an acute accent (á), and the low tone can be marked with a grave accent (à).